8p/EightPointsGuzzleBundle/src/Resources/doc/intercept-request-and-response.md

 }
 ```

-It's good to start from this initial file.
+Let's start from this initial file.
 We implemented `GuzzleEventListenerInterface` interface and added `setServiceName` method requested from interface.
 Later we will use this method and property.

 ## Register our interceptor as listener service